 - I cannot proceed with quoting an event until I speak to someone on the phone.
 What do I do if no number is provided?

-This is why we have a messaging tool in place!
+This is why we have a messaging feature in place!
 We understand that sometimes you need more information before you can determine your price, but you can easily send a message asking all the necessary questions in order to provide an accurate quote.
 When no number is provided, it often means the client doesn't wish to receive phone calls.
 Honoring their wishes and communicating how they prefer may help you close the gig.